What is the Global Partnership for Sustainable Development Data?

 Who can join the Global Partnership?

-The Global Partnership is open to all governments, international institutions, companies, civil society groups as well as statistics and data communities that are dedicated to harnessing data to achieve the Sustainable Development Goals.
+The Global Partnership is open to all governments, international institutions, companies, and civil society groups as well as statistics and data communities that are dedicated to harnessing data to achieve the Sustainable Development Goals.

 How do I sign up to become a member of the Global Partnership for Sustainable Development Data?